 The world's 30 most important inventions ever

 Every once in a while, a revolutionary invention comes along with the power to advance humanity and change the course of history.
-From the wheel to the World Wide Web, here are the 30 most important innovations ever.

 Ehrman Photographic/Shutterstock

-The sailboat – Ancient Mesopotamia, 6000 BC
+The sailboat: Ancient Mesopotamia, 6000 BC

-The wheel – Unknown, 4000-3500 BC
+The wheel: Unknown, 4000-3500 BC

-Like the sailboat, the wheel revolutionized the movement of people, livestock and goods, not to mention pottery making and milling.
+Like the sailboat, the wheel revolutionised the movement of people, livestock and goods, not to mention pottery making and milling.
 Experts can't pinpoint exactly when and where it was invented, but Bronze Age Mesopotamia or Eurasia are the most likely candidates.

 Uximetc Pavel/Shutterstock

-The nail – Ancient Egypt, 3400 BC
+The nail: Ancient Egypt, 3400 BC

 Not just renowned for building the pyramids, the ancient Egyptians invented one of the fundamentals of carpentry and construction – the humble but mighty nail.
 Three millennia later, the Romans were the first to mass-produce nails, which they forged from wrought iron.

-Soap – Ancient Mesopotamia, 2800 BC
+Soap: Ancient Mesopotamia, 2800 BC

 Improvements in human hygiene have enabled civilizations to flourish.
 The first indoor toilet was created at Skara Brae in northern Scotland way back in 3000 BC.
 Around the same time, the first cleansing soaps, made from wood ash and animal fat, were invented in ancient Mesopotamia.

-The abacus – Ancient Mesopotamia, 2700 BC
+The abacus: Ancient Mesopotamia, 2700 BC

 Charles Taylor/Shutterstock

-The compass – China, 206 BC
+The compass: China, 206 BC

-The invention of this key navigational gizmo transformed seafaring and eventually helped bring about the Age of Discovery, as well as a huge expansion in world trade.
+The invention of this key navigational device transformed seafaring and eventually helped bring about the Age of Discovery, as well as a huge expansion in world trade.
 Invented in China in 206 BC as a fortune-telling aid, the compass wasn't used as a navigational tool until the 11th century AD.

-Paper – China, 105 BC
+Paper: China, 105 BC

-Gunpowder – China, 142
+Gunpowder: China, 142

 Denys Bogdanov/Shutterstock

-The mechanical clock – China, 725
+The mechanical clock: China, 725

-Another super-important invention from China, the world's first mechanical clock was created by mathematician Yi Xing and military engineer Liang Lingzan in the eighth century.
+Another important invention from China, the world's first mechanical clock was created by mathematician Yi Xing and military engineer Liang Lingzan in the eighth century.
 This accurate way of telling the time pushed humanity forward in a big way, facilitating everything from seafaring to agriculture.

-The printing press – Holy Roman Empire, 1440
+The printing press: Holy Roman Empire, 1440

 Shawn Hempel/Shutterstock

-The thermometer – Republic of Venice, 1612
+The thermometer: Republic of Venice, 1612

-The modern steam engine – England, 1698
+The modern steam engine: England, 1698

-A major driver of the industrial revolution, the world's first commercially available steam-powered engine was invented by English engineer Thomas Savery in 1698.
+A major driver of the Industrial Revolution, the world's first commercially available steam-powered engine was invented by English engineer Thomas Savery in 1698.
 The pioneering contraption was used to power mills and pump water out of mines.

 James Steidl/Shutterstock

-The refrigerator – Scotland, 1755
+The refrigerator: Scotland, 1755

 One of the most important innovations in food history, the first artificially-cooled fridge was developed by Scottish physician William Cullen in the mid-1750s, but the first commercial domestic model wasn't introduced until 1913.

-The computer – England, early 19th century
+The computer: England, early 19th century

-The electric telegraph – England, 1816
+The electric telegraph: England, 1816

-Photography – France, 1816
+Photography: France, 1816

-Modern anesthesia – USA, 1842
+Modern anaesthesia: USA, 1842

-Modern oil refining – Scotland, 1848
+Modern oil refining: Scotland, 1848

 Everything from modern vehicles to plastics exists thanks to refined petroleum.
 The process was developed by Scottish chemist James Young, who figured out a way to extract kerosene from crude oil in 1848.

-The internal combustion engine – France, 1859
+The internal combustion engine: France, 1859

 In 1859, Belgian-born Parisian engineer Jean Joseph Étienne Lenoir invented the world's first workable internal combustion engine, which used coal gas as a fuel.
 Nowadays, internal combustion engines power almost all land and water vehicles.

-The telephone – USA/Canada, 1876
+The telephone: USA/Canada, 1876

 Like many game-changing inventions, the telephone was developed over many years by a number of individuals, but Scottish-born innovator Alexander Graham Bell is credited with inventing the first practical model in 1876.